wesbos/es6-articles/42 - ESLint Plugins.md

 How do I lint code that as not inside of a JS file?
 If you try to run ESLint code right through HTML, it's going to give you an error and say "This ESLint doesn't understand HTML."
 We need a plugin that's going to strip your JavaScript out of your script tags, lint it, and tell you what's wrong with it.
 Same goes for markdown.

 Let's take a look at how to use those two specific plugins here.
-I going to go into here and find the HTML.
+I'm going to go into here and find the HTML.
 Looks like the HTML is actually not in here, so I'm going to say ESLint HTML, [which is actually hosted over on NPM as a package](https://www.npmjs.com/package/eslint-plugin-html).
-As a note, this also works in .erb files for Ruby on Rails, .php files, and a whole lot of other file formats as well.
+As a note, this also works in `.erb` files for Ruby on Rails, `.php` files, and a whole lot of other file formats as well.

 Remember, to install an npm package, you can use `npm install eslint-plugin-html -g` to install it globally, or  however you need to install the plugin.